NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Solution

-Use the List Monitors command to confirm that the `header` value set in the Cloudflare monitor is correct and the Update Monitors command to make any necessary changes.
+Use the List Monitors command to confirm that the `header` value set in the Khulnasoft monitor is correct and the Update Monitors command to make any necessary changes.

 ---